christocracy/cordova-plugin-background-geolocation/README.md

 * ANDROID_DISTANCE_FILTER (original christocracy's)
 * ANDROID_FUSED_LOCATION (experimental contributed by [huttj](https://github.com/huttj/cordova-plugin-background-geolocation))

+See wiki [Which provider should I use?](https://github.com/mauron85/cordova-plugin-background-geolocation/wiki/Android-providers) for more information about providers.

 Warning: You probably have to set your cordova app to keep running by **keepRunning** property to true (this is the default now).

 ## Description